Get set for success

-Your safety is most important, and any energy reduction activity should be done in a safe manner.
-Do not turn off any vital appliances or devices.
+Remember your safety is most important.
+Any energy reduction activities should be done in a safe manner.
+Don't turn off any vital appliances or devices.

 What can you do before the peak event starts?

 Cool down your home in advance

 If you have an air conditioner, turn it on a few hours before the event starts and set the temperature to 24–26°C.